mattermost/mattermost-handbook/operations/workplace/people/hr-cadences.md

 Manager listening sessions will happen once a month.
 In addition to the above topics, this is also an opportunity for people managers to unpack questions around people management challenges, concerns, and/or best practices.
 This feedback will also help drive future Manager training topics.

+## Async Weeks

+**What Are Async Weeks at Mattermost?**

+During an org-wide async week, all recurring meetings are canceled (e.g. COM, MBR, Team-wide meetings, 1:1s) with the goal of:

+- **Creating space for heads-down time.** Meetings can be disruptive when our work requires deeper focus.
+- **Improving time zone agnostic practices, including: default document, default open mindsets.** We have team members across the globe and in multiple time zones, and when we are able to communicate and collaborate with web-discoverable documentation we better enable our global team members with access to information, context.
+- **Providing time for calendar clean-up.** We encourage every team member to use this as an opportunity to clean your calendar, and respectfully question if recurring meetings should be changed, canceled or alternate attendees.
+- **Testing and improving [Vacation-Ready](https://community.mattermost.com/files/bd1x8f47abgdx83ejpesd1z7ce/public?h=EWRJ-lMoUotKhiPyPAJzS_6Zt2uyAmaJh08xHr8LIBU) Team preparedness.**

+**Async Weeks: FAQ**
+- **Does Async Week mean that we aren't supposed to meet live at all?**
+Live meetings or calls do and should still happen, as appropriate.
+For example, our customer-facing teams may still have customer meetings or calls which can't be canceled.
+Others may be working on projects where a synchronous call or meeting helps our 'heads-down' work.
+We encourage every team member to use your best judgment, and if you aren't sure how to approach this, below are a few prompts to help.
+- **How do I effectively communicate while asynchronous?**
+Written communication that is open is key.
+Examples include Mattermost group messages vs. DMs, web-discoverable: handbook, GDocs, Boards).
+Use simple language.
+We are a global company and encourage every team member to be mindful of words or idioms that don't translate beyond our region.
+Similarly, please ask questions when something doesn't translate, it may be a blindspot and your question can help expand awareness.
+Assume positive intent.
+Tone and intent can be very hard to read over text, and even zoom.
+When we assume there's positive intent, we're able to approach conversations with a more open, collaborative mindset, and ask follow-up questions to gain clarity.
+- **What are some other tips and best practices?**
+We're asking all team members to take notes on your experience during our async weeks.
+The People Team will send an experience feedback survey after each async week to understand what's working and where we can add clarity in the future.

 ## New Hire Feedback

 People use [New Hire feedback](https://handbook.mattermost.com/operations/workplace/people/working-at-mattermost/onboarding#post-onboarding-readiness) to improve the onboarding process as it relates to general company onboarding.
 People may give suggestions to functional or department lead\(s\) if relevant feedback exists.
 New hire feedback cadences: